 The two-hour Straight Key Sprint (SKS) occurs monthly on the fourth Wednesday starting at 0000 UTC. the goal of SKS is to work as many stations as possible during the sprint period using a mechanical key approved by the rules of the Straight Key Century Club.
 These include straight keys, sideswipers (cooties), and bugs.
 The SKCC Board of Directors can grant exceptions on a case-by-case basis to those with physical disabilities that prevent the use of such keys.
 To request an exemption, use the email-board link under the Club Contacts section of the navigation column at left.
 Please remember that although it is a contest, the SKS is rather informal, and has as its main objective to bring together operators with different skill levels.
 Operating speed should be adjusted accordingly.
 Please send SKS comments/suggestions to sks-manager at skccgroup dot com.

-The May sprint is complete and results have been posted.
-Many thanks to all who participated with a special thanks to Wayne, KC0PMH, for working the sprint as our bonus station.
+The November sprint is complete and final results have been posted.
+Many thanks to all the participants with a special thanks to Jack, AC6FU, for working the sprint as our bonus station. <\p>

 Operators interested in working the SKS as a bonus station at some point during the year, please drop me a note at the above comments/suggestions email address.
 There is no obligation involved in indicating your interest.
 I'll contact one or more operators a week or so before a sprint to firm up arrangements.

 Bonus stations may operate under their own callsign or may use the club call (US stations only), K9SKC, for the sprint.
 Please let me know if you have a preference of when during the year you might be available and if you would put the club call on the air or prefer to use your own.

 Here are the general rules and scoring for SKS.
 They may be superceded by special rules and scoring associated with a particular SKS event.